 When you are out and about looking for those great landscape shots, carry a lightweight tripod, or even a monopod if you are finding weight to be an issue.

-Also, don't be without a couple of filters; I'd say the most often used are the Polarizing and UV filters, and ND filters are essential for those misty-waterfall shots.
+Also, don't be without a couple of filters.
+I'd say the most often used are the Polarizing and ND filters.
+The latter are essential for those misty-waterfall shots.
 And don't forget a cleaner cloth.
 It's surprising how often a lens gets water or dust on it.

 White rhino in Nakuru